Vidit-01/resnet-2015-implementation/README.md

 By default, the model trains with `n = 5`, which corresponds to **ResNet-32**.
 Modify `n` inside `models/resnet.py` to change the depth.

+## My Observations

+The Resnet architecture has trained easily than other smaller models such as Alexnet and VGG.
+This shows that using batchnorm at everystep and residual connections in networks enable faster training, the model also gives 100% accuracy on train set, which is surprising that neither VGG or Alexnet gave, This might be due to the fact that resnet-32 is a much deeper network, but the number of parameters are less due to only a single layer of Linear Layer.
+Majority of data is stored in Linear Layers, and Convolayers usually act as feature extractors, but here it is only used as a clasifier.
 ---

 ## Citations